-Make Frisco your hub when doing scenic drives of the area.
-By starting in a central location you can view the most of the beauty the mountains have to offer.
-The following are some popular drives visitors like to do in our area-be sure to watch for wildlife and be respectful of other drivers.
+Make Frisco your base camp when adventuring out on scenic drives of the area.
+By starting in a central location you can view the most of the beauty that the mountains have to offer.
+Popular scenic drives in our area take you through old mining towns, over mountain passes, past ski resorts, and offer spectacular leaf peeping opportunities (in the fall of course).
+Be sure to watch for wildlife and be respectful of other drivers.

 From Frisco, go west on I-70 for 6 miles to the Copper/Leadville exit.
-This is 91-take 91 past Copper (great place to stop for lunch or do a chair lift ride) on towards Leadville.
-Just before Leadville, exit 24 towards Minturn.
+This is CO-91.
+Take 91 past Copper Mountain (a great place to stop for lunch or take a scenic chair lift ride) on towards Leadville.
+Just before Leadville, exit on HWY 24 towards Minturn.
 You can detour to Leadville and get some great views of 14,000 foot mountains and enjoy the town’s unique history.
-Once on 24, you can see the remains of Camp Hale, a military training camp from days gone by.
-Pass Minturn and turn on to I-70 west which will bring you past Vail back to Summit County and Frisco.
+Once on 24 after you pass Ski Cooper and start descending Tennessee Pass you can see the remains of Camp Hale, a military training camp from days gone by.
+Pass Minturn and turn on to I-70 east which will bring you past Vail back to Summit County and Frisco.
 Give yourself a good half a day for this drive.

 Loveland Pass Loop

 From Frisco take I-70 east to the next exit 205 (Silverthorne/Dillon) and exit to the right towards Dillon.
 This road is HWY 6 which will lead you past Keystone, past A-Basin, to the top of the Continental Divide.
 This is a great spot to park, take a short walking trail and get some pictures on top of the Divide.
 From the top, follow the road down Loveland Pass back to I-70.
 Head west to bring you back to Summit County and Frisco.
 This drive is less than half a day.